vishalchopra13/bookstoredbjs-1/README.md

 # 7. clearDatabase

-  If you want to clear all teh data, then use the below command
+  If you want to clear all the data, then use the below command

        Bookstore.clearDatabase();